2023 Most Popular Mechanical Engineering Master's Degree Schools in Alabama

 The following schools top our list of the Most Popular Mechanical Engineering Master's Degree Colleges.

-Our 2023 rankings named The University of Alabama the most popular school in Alabama for mechanical engineering students working on their master’s degree.
-UA is a fairly large public school located in the small city of Tuscaloosa.
+Our analysis found The University of Alabama to be the most popular school for mechanical engineering students who want to pursue a master’s degree in Alabama.
+UA is a very large public school located in the city of Tuscaloosa.

 Women make up 19% of the ME majors at the school.